Mediterranean cuisine: Egyptian

 Egyptian cuisine has ancient roots, with evidence that, for example, cheese has been made in Egypt since at least 3,000 BC.
 Falafel are small fried croquettes of bean or chickpea flour, currently also eaten across the Levant and the West, but originating in Egypt's Roman era; they are claimed as theirs by Coptic Christians.
-Duqqa is a dip made of pounded herbs, hazelnuts and spices, eaten with bread.
-Kushari is a vegan dish of rice, lentils and pasta, variously garnished; it began as food for the poor, but has become a national dish.
+Duqqa is a dip made of pounded herbs, hazelnuts, and spices, eaten with bread.
+Kushari is a vegan dish of rice, lentils, and pasta, variously garnished; it began as food for the poor, but has become a national dish.

 Levantine

-Levantine cuisine is the cooking of the Levant (including the Middle Eastern Mediterranean coast, east of Egypt).
+Levantine cuisine is the cooking of the Levant (Mediterranean coast, east of Egypt).
 Among the most distinctive foods of this cuisine are traditional small meze dishes such as tabbouleh, hummus, and baba ghanoush.
-Tabbouleh is a dish of bulgur cracked wheat with tomatoes, parsley, mint and onion, dressed with olive oil and lemon juice.
+Tabbouleh is a dish of bulgur cracked wheat with tomatoes, parsley, mint, and onion, dressed with olive oil and lemon juice.
 Baba ghanoush, sometimes called "poor man's caviar", is a puree of aubergine with olive oil, often mixed with chopped onion, tomato, cumin, garlic, lemon juice, and parsley.
 The dish is popular across the whole of the Eastern Mediterranean and North Africa.

 Ful medames, originally from Egypt and still a national dish there, consists of fava beans with oil and cumin; it is popular throughout the Levant.
-The dish may be ancient: dried beans of Neolithic age have been found near Nazareth.
+The dish may be ancient: dried beans of Neolithic age have been found near Nazareth, Israel.